 Gertrude Jekyll was one of the most influential garden designers of the early 20th century.
-This wonderful book explores her life and work at the home she created for herself at Munstead Wood in England.
+This excellent book explores her life and works at the home she created for herself at Munstead Wood in England.

 The book is a fantastic collection of all things Jekyll; her writings and photographs, as well as personal accounts from friends and acquaintances.